devanshithakar12/AOAI-Fundamentals-WTH/challenges/Challenge-05.md

 ## Pre-requisites

 * Cognitive Search Index implementation from Challenge 4
-* Install required libraries in the `requirements.txt` file via `pip install -r requirements.txt`
+* Install required libraries in the `requirements.txt` file via `pip install -r requirements.txt` if you have not already.

 ## Introduction